-Finding the Right Fundraising Site
+Finding the Right Crowdfunding Site for Arts and Charity

-If you want to raise money for an artistic venture or a charity, the following sites offer the best platform for your campaign.
+If you want to raise money for an artistic venture or a charity, the following crowdfunding sites offer the best platform for your campaign.
 Before you decide on a site, take the time to think about the statement you want to make and the values that are important to your campaign.
 Visit plenty of sites and poke around in a variety of campaigns.
 The more insight you get the better, so pledge to a cause that grabs your attention – you’ll see how the process works and get an idea of how it feels to be a supporter.

 Razoo: for “people who want to make generosity a part of everyday life”.
 Over 14,000 nonprofits have used this platform.